home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Shelly device generations

 There are two generations of devices.
 Both generations are supported by integration.
+There are some differences in how devices should be configured, event names, and entity and device naming between generations.

-## Shelly device configuration
+## Shelly device configuration (generation 1)

 Shelly devices use the `CoIoT` protocol to communicate with integration.
 For Shelly firmware 1.10.0 or newer, `CoIoT` must be enabled in the device settings.
 Navigate to the local IP address of your Shelly device, **Internet & Security** >> **ADVANCED - DEVELOPER SETTINGS** and check the box **Enable CoIoT**.